napcok/mabox-doc-en/docs/configuration/obconf.md

 :   Desktop margins are reserved areas on the edge of your screen.
 New windows will not be placed within a margin, and maximized windows will not cover them.

 `Dock`
 :   The dock is a special container for *dockapps*, or dock applications.
-It is not visible on screen intil a dockapp is run.
+It is not visible on screen until a dockapp is run.
 Dockapps can be used to show things like a clock, or to provide you with a system tray.

 !!! info "GKrellM monitors in the dock"
     Mabox comes with [GKrellM](../../apps/gkrellm/) preconfigured to run in a dock.
 It is disabled by default, but you can enable it by: